...

 Overview

-Everest Base Camp to Gokyo Trek Trip Highlights
+Everest Base Camp to Gokyo Trek Highlights

-• Gokyo Ri (5,357 m) for stunning views of four 8000 m peaks: Everest, Lhotse, Makalu, and Cho Oyu.
+• Gokyo Ri (5,357 m), offers 360° panoramic views of some of the world’s tallest peaks: Everest, Lhotse, Makalu, and Cho Oyu.

 • Sagarmatha National Park, recognized by UNESCO.